will1996/321Vulkan/README.md

 type:
 cmake ..
+then:
+make

-This will populate the build directory with an executable called "practice"
+This will populate the build directory with an executable called "practice" if all goes well.

 run ./practice, if a window pops up with a red rectangle, that then turns green and grows, then everything is set up properly!